rajatsaxena7/TOPRISEBACKEND/SLA_VIOLATION_STATISTICS_ENDPOINTS.md

 ---

-### 3. Disable Dealer for Violations
+### 4. Enhanced Disable Dealer for Violations

 **PUT** `/api/sla-violations/disable-dealer/:dealerId`

-Disable a dealer after 3 or more violations.
+Disable a dealer after 3 or more violations with enhanced details including affected orders and employee information.

 #### Path Parameters